 Advocates of tax-financed campaigns systems often claim that such programs will reduce the impact of special interests.
 However, there is no evidence to support this claim.
-In a 2012 report, the Center measured changes in the voting patterns of legislators who served in the Connecticut General Assembly during the 2007-2008 and 2009-2010 legislative sessions and accepted taxpayer dollars for their 2008 reelection campaigns through the state's Citizens' Election Program (CEP).49 The Center compared the voting program went into effect (2007-2008) and in the session afterwards (2009-2010) with the priority legislation of the top five interest groups in the state.
+In a 2012 report, the Center measured changes in the voting patterns of legislators who served in the Connecticut General Assembly during the 2007-2008 and 2009-2010 legislative sessions and accepted taxpayer dollars for their 2008 re-election campaigns through the state's Citizens' Election Program (CEP).
+The Center compared the voting records of "clean elections" participant legislators in the session before the state's tax financing program went into effect (2007-2008) and in the session afterwards (2009-2010) with the priority legislation of the top five interest groups in the state.

-The report concluded that the CEP had not changed the frequency with which state legislators voted in favor of the positions of organized interest groups.50 In many cases, the number of times that legislators voted in favor of the interest groups' studied actually rose after Connecticut's Citizens' Election Program went into effect.51 These findings were consistent with an earlier study of the voting patterns of state legislators in Arizona the first year after that state began its taxpayer-financed campaign system, which found that Arizona's program had no effect on the voting patterns of participant legislators.52
+The report concluded that the CEP had not changed the frequency with which state legislators voted in favor of the positions of organized interest groups.51 In many cases, the number of times that legislators voted in favor of the interest groups' studied actually rose after Connecticut's Citizens' Election Program went into effect.52 These findings were consistent with an earlier study of the voting patterns of state legislators in Arizona the first year after that state began its taxpayer-financed campaign system, which found that Arizona's program had no effect on the voting patterns of participant legislators.53